Semantic Guided Single Image Reflection Removal: Abstract

 \section{Abstract}

-Reflection is common in images capturing scenes behind a glass window, which is not only a disturbance visually but also influence the performance of other computer vision algorithms.
-Single image reflection removal is an ill-posed problem because the color at each pixel needs to be separated into two values, i.e., the desired clear background and the reflection.
-To solve it, existing methods propose priors such as smoothness, color consistency.
-However, the low-level priors are not reliable in complex scenes, for instance, when capturing a real outdoor scene through a window, both the foreground and background contain both smooth and sharp area and a variety of color.
-In this paper, inspired by the fact that human can separate the two layers easily by recognizing the objects, we use the object semantic as guidance to force the same semantic object belong to the same layer.
-Extensive experiments on different datasets show that adding the semantic information offers a significant improvement to reflection separation.
-We also demonstrate the applications of the proposed method to other computer vision tasks.
+Reflection is common when we see through a glass window, which not only is a visual disturbance but also influences the performance of computer vision algorithms.
+Removing the reflection from a single image, however, is highly ill-posed since the color at each pixel needs to be separated into two values belonging to the clear background and the reflection respectively.
+To solve this, existing methods use additional priors such as reflection layer smoothness, double reflection effect, and color consistency to distinguish the two layers.
+However, these low-level priors may not be consistently valid in real cases.
+In this paper, inspired by the fact that human beings can separate the two layers easily by recognizing the objects and understanding the scene, we propose to use the object semantic cue, which is high-level information, as the guidance to help reflection removal.
+Based on the data analysis, we develop a multi-task end-to-end deep learning method with a semantic guidance component, to solve reflection removal and semantic segmentation jointly.
+Extensive experiments on different datasets show significant performance gain when using high-level object-oriented information.
+We also demonstrate the application of our method to other computer vision tasks.